 Nutrition Information from a Chinese Medicine Perspective

-Beyond TCM dietary counseling, I also prescribe a range of supplements whenever necessary to get the results for patients where herbal medicine cannot deliver.
+Beyond TCM dietary counseling, I also prescribe a range of supplements whenever necessary to get the results for patients where herbal medicine is not the best fit.
 For example, a high-quality, broad-spectrum probiotic supplement is the best way to rebuild a patient’s vital flora of the GI tract after extensive antibiotic use.
 And for patients with chronic pain, a high-quality fish oil is necessary to help decrease inflammation in the body so acupuncture and acupressure can work faster to heal the affected tissue.

 Are the foods you are eating making you sick?